 This scenic 469-mile drive crosses through both Virginia and North Carolina, connecting Shenandoah National Park to Great Smoky Mountains National Park.
 You will need at least a few days to drive the Blue Ridge Parkway as there are many scenic overlooks and hiking trails to stop and take in the views along the way!

-Road tripping the Blue Ridge Parkway is one of the best fall getaways in the south!
-Enjoy the vibrant fall colors and fresh mountain air as you take in some of the best natural scenery in the south.
-There are plenty of cozy Blue Ridge Mountain cabins to stay in along the way, so you can spend the evenings curled up around the fire and enjoying the peaceful mountain surroundings.
+Road tripping the Blue Ridge Parkway is one of the best fall getaways in the South!
+Enjoy the vibrant fall colors and fresh mountain air as you take in some of the best natural scenery in the South.
+There are plenty of cozy Blue Ridge Mountain cabins to stay in along the way, so you can spend the evenings curled up around the fire and enjoy the peaceful mountain surroundings.

 Where to Stay on the Blue Ridge Parkway:

 Swiss Mountain Village: Check Rates on Booking.com

 Desoto Falls is one of the prettiest waterfalls in Alabama, especially during the fall when the trees surrounding the falls change into incredible shades of red and gold!

 This is one of the best places to see fall foliage in Alabama!
 This incredible waterfall is located in Desoto Falls State Park and is one of the most visited waterfalls in the state!
 Fall is when the water level is at its highest, making it the perfect time to witness this impressive 104-foot waterfall plunge into the natural rock canyon below.